Digital piano: Hybrid type

 Hybrids are a type of high-performance digital piano that incorporate actual piano action and high-quality modeled samples of an acoustic piano.
 This type of digital piano was first popularized by Roland in the 1980s, with their flagship stage piano at the time, RD-1000.

 Piano module

 There are also digital piano modules, which are simply keyboardless sound modules chiefly containing piano samples.
 To use these modules, they are typically connected to a MIDI controller keyboard, and the output signal from the module is plugged into a keyboard amplifier or PA system.
 One early example of a digital piano module is Roland's 1986 MKS-20 digital piano module.

 Pianoteq is a software synthesizer which shares some characteristics with piano modules.

 Manufacturers

-Well-known manufacturers of digital pianos include Dynatone, Casio, Clavia, Dexibell, Kawai, Korg, Kurzweil, Orla, Roland, Suzuki, and Yamaha.
+Well-known manufacturers of digital pianos include Dynatone, Casio, Clavia(nord), Dexibell, Kawai, Korg, Kurzweil, Orla, Roland, Suzuki, and Yamaha.